haikall4r/excel-data-analysis-portfolio/README.md

 ## About Me

 I am a Management graduate who is continuously developing my skills in Excel, data analysis, administration, and finance.
-I enjoy learning through practical projects and applying analytical thinking to real-world business problems.
+I enjoy learning through practical projects and applying analytical thinking to business-related problems.